zudochkin/awesome-newsletters/README.md

 - [Data Is Plural](https://tinyletter.com/data-is-plural).
 A weekly newsletter of useful/curious datasets.
 - [Founders Grid](https://smash.vc/startup-newsletter/ ).
 A weekly newsletter for startup founders that rounds up the best resources from startup ecosystem.
 - [Software Lead Weekly](https://softwareleadweekly.com/).
 A free weekly email, for busy people who care about people, culture and leadership.
-- [Hacking Revenue](http://hackingrevenue.com/).
-One email a week with carefully curated insights to scale up your business.
 - [Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
 - [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 - [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.